 Summer of Science Series

-- July 20 – Celebrate the 50th-anniversary of the Apollo 11 Mission and man’s first steps on the moon – Sponsored by NASA/RI Space Grant Program as our Co-Lead sponsor along with Brown University, Providence College, and the NASA/RI EPSCoR Program.
+- July 20 – Celebrate the 50th-anniversary of the Apollo 11 Mission and man’s first steps on the moon – Sponsored by NASA/RI Space Grant Program as our Co-Lead sponsor along with Brown University, Providence College, University of Rhode Island, the NASA/RI EPSCoR Program, and the generous support of Textron Charitable Trust.

-- August 17 – TechFire, a showcase of innovation and tech job fair at WaterFire with lead sponsor Virgin Pulse.
+- August 17 – TechFire, a showcase of innovation and tech job fair at WaterFire with lead sponsor Virgin Pulse and additionally sponsored in part by Tufts Health Plan.

 - September 28 – Big Bang Science Fair presented by Brown University